po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/06_Stu-Update-Delete/README.md

 ## Acceptance Criteria

 * It's done when the single document with the `_id`  of `1000` is deleted.
-No other documents should be deleted.
+No other documents should be removed.

-* It's done when the single document that contains the name value `Artemis` is updated and the new name that appears is `Suko`.
+* It's done when the single document that contains the name value `Artemis` is updated and replaced with the name `Suko`.

 * It is done when the results have been logged to the console.